Prashant-17-11/RandomColors/README.md

 ## Task 4

 In Random, find the method named formatColor.
 This method transforms an rgb array into something a bit more readable.
-Inside the header tag, instead of simply using this.state.color, call the formatColor function and pass in this.state.color as an argument
+Inside the header tag, instead of simply using this.state.color, call the formatColor function and pass in this.state.color as an argument.

+## Task 5

+Export Button component class.

 # Getting Started with Create React App